Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Altered cognitive processes can lead to different perceptions of reality, as seen in various mental disorders.

-- Hallucinations: to perceive stimuli that are not present.
+• Hallucinations: perceiving stimuli that are not present.

-- It affects the perception of oneself, others, and the future.
+• They affect perception of self, others, and the future.

 By understanding these changes, we can develop therapeutic interventions focused on cognitive processes.